 - argue logically and consistently

-- marshal evidence to support a logical argument.
+- select and interpret evidence to support a logical argument.

 Your spoken and written English must be of an adequate standard for postgraduate study.
 If English is not your first language, we recommend that you will need a minimum score of 6.5 under the International English Language Testing System (IELTS).
 Please see the IELTS website for details.
 If you’re not sure whether your English skills are good enough, there is some help and guidance at our Skills for OU Study website.